learn-co-curriculum/devops-m3-sql-select/README.md

 VALUES (8, 'Lulu', 'dog', 'Yorkiepoo', 12);
 ```

-After executing the SQL statements listed above, clear the query panel to remove the statements:
+After executing the SQL statements listed above, clear the query panel to remove
+the statements:

 ![clear query](https://curriculum-content.s3.amazonaws.com/6036/sql-select-statement/clearquery.png)

-Select Yes to discard the changes (this discards changes to the query panel editor, not changes to the table)
+Select Yes to discard the changes (this discards changes to the query panel
+editor, not changes to the table).

 ![discard statements](https://curriculum-content.s3.amazonaws.com/6036/sql-select-statement/confirmdiscard.png)